aeonSolutions/PCB-Prototyping-Catalogue/README.md

 **The most recent PCB designs added:**

-- Revision 1.4 of the USB to UART/USB  Firmware Downloader /Burner (now UART is an option selection )
+- Revision 1.4 of the USB to UART/USB  Firmware Downloader /Burner (now UART/USB is an selection option )